top of page

 • I got a treatment yesterday and today I woke up feeling like a wreck!
 Did you injure me?!

 • Not likely.
-While this is not the goal of bodywork, it can sometimes happen if it has been a long time since your last bodywork session, have a systemic condition such as Lyme disease/other autoimmune condition, or if life circumstances have lead you to be especially tight before the session.
-Deep-tissue massage as well as acupuncture can have similar soreness effects on the body as a heavy workout.
-Bodywork simultaneously brings blood and nutrients to the area that was worked on, as well as breaks up adhesions/scar tissue and lactic acid.
+While this is not the goal of bodywork, it can sometimes happen if it has been a long time since your last bodywork session, have a systemic condition such as Lyme disease/other autoimmune condition, or stress has lead you to be especially tight before the session.
+Deep-tissue massage as well as acupuncture can have similar soreness effects on the body.
+Bodywork simultaneously brings blood and nutrients to the area that was worked on, as well as breaks up adhesions/scar tissue and releases lactic acid.
 Both of these actions can cause inflammation, which causes the soreness.
-It is possible for adhesions (muscle knots) to bind not only to muscles, but also too entrap nerves.
-If an adhesion that was broken up did in fact entrap a nerve, a more intense pain will result post session.
-However once the inflammation has died down, the soreness will subside.
+However, once the inflammation has died down, the soreness will subside.
 As an added benefit, nerves will circulate more efficiently, allowing for faster and more accurate feedback to your brain to prevent future overwork injury.
 The best thing to do for inflammation is rest, so plan that the day of a massage, cupping, or acupuncture treatment will be a lower activity day-not one for muscle building activities like lifting or intense cardio.
 Soreness should subside within 3 days with the benefits of better circulation, less tension, and decreased pain intact.

 • What's the difference between Traditional Acupuncture and Dry Needling?